Sikeston, Missouri: Post Civil War era

 One of the first rail lines west of the Mississippi River ran to Sikeston, and it was the terminus of the Cairo and Fulton Railroad until 1872.
 By 1900, Sikeston had a population of 1,100, and two drainage ditches had been completed.
 By this time, the city had two banks, two newspapers, and three hotels.
-One of the hotels built between 1895 and 1898 was a three-story brick hotel later known as the Marshall-Dunn Hotel.
+One of the hotels built between 1895 and 1898 was a three-story brick hotel later known as the Marshall Hotel or Marshall-Dunn Hotel.
 It is listed on the National Register of Historic Places.
 Prominent individuals who stayed at this hotel included Harry S. Truman, Alben W. Barkley, and Tom Pendergast.

 World Wars era

-During World War I, an infantry company was organized in Sikeston on August 25, 1917 until the spring of 1919.
+During World War I, an infantry company was organized in Sikeston on August 25, 1917, until the spring of 1919.
 Company K became part of the 140th Infantry, 70th Brigade, U.S. 35th Infantry Division and fought in the Meuse-Argonne Offensive.
 It also served as part of the occupation force of Europe.
 In 1920, American Legion Post 114 was chartered for the community of Sikeston and named after Henry Meldrun, a Sikeston native who was killed in Europe during World War I. Between the two world wars, Company K was reorganized.
-The company helped secure rail centers during the railroad workers' strike of 1922, helped out with the aftermath of the Poplar Bluff tornado of 1927, and worked on the Mississippi River levees during the floods of 1927 and 1937.
+The company helped secure rail centers during the railroad workers' strike of 1922, helped out with the aftermath of the Poplar Bluff tornado of May 1927, and worked on the Mississippi River levees during the floods of 1927 and 1937.
 In 1941, Company K was sent to Camp Joseph T. Robinson, near Little Rock, where they drilled for eight months.